BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-warm-up.md

 </p>

 <p>
-Turns out, I was wrong: the warm-up was eternal.
+Turns out, the warm-up was eternal.
 </p>

 <p>